Berkshire Driving School - Minibus Test

 Never coast down hills as the air brakes will not work effectively.

-After going through a flood, dry the brakes by driving with a light pressure on the brakes.
+After going through a flood, consider drying the brakes by driving with a light pressure on the brakes.

 A stiff brake pedal could indicate lack of power assistance.